Make up a pot of this delicious and healthy Syn Free Vegan Lentil Bolognese for dinner, with plenty leftover for freezing.

 But if you want to up the speed foods even further, serve it alongside a delicious mixed green salad.
 I love baby greens, with a bit of shredded carrot, and cooked beetroot.
 As for if you add a dressing is totally up to you.
-For a low syn healthy option, I like a little bit of olive oil (just a tsp is enough, whisked with a some balsamic vinegar and black pepper – yum!!)
+For a low syn healthy option, I like a little bit of olive oil (just a teaspoon is enough, whisked with a some balsamic vinegar and black pepper - yum!!)

 Even my kids love this Lentil Bolognese, so it's a great dish for me to make for the whole family, if I want to get some healthy wholesome food into them.

 If there are leftovers, they often take it for lunch in their Thermos Food Flask, with some parmesan in a little tub for them to sprinkle on top just before they dig in.
 My kids are quite funny and quite often get fed up with the regular packed lunch sandwiches, so mixing things up for them and giving them this, is much more appealing to them.

 If you don't have heating facilities at work, or are often out of the office and travelling around during the day, a food flask can be a great investment.
 A Thermos Stainless Steel Food flask like this one below is a perfect option.

 It will hold just under 500ml of food and keep it warm for up to 9 hours, which means it is perfect for soups, chilli's, curry, and dishes like this lentil bolognese.